aafulei/cppp5e/04-expressions/README.md

 **Answer:**

-Postfix increment is only used when necessary, because it stores a copy of the old value before incrementing the variable, which might incur a little cost.
+It is recommended to use postfix increment only when necessary, because it stores a copy of the old value before incrementing the variable, which might incur a little cost.
 However, in standalone expressions, `i++` has the same effect as `++i`, so there is no change to make.

 - [`04-31.cpp`](04-31.cpp)